 - Issues + Proposals: List any and all issues relevant to this team’s meeting.
 Please write out each issue prior to the meeting: background, problem, proposed solution.
 Others should comment prior to the meeting.
 Hopefully consensus is achieved before the meeting even starts.
 If you do not have a proposal, at least write something and note that you are uncertain.
 Set a timer per issue in accordance to total time allotted and number of issues.
 If it cannot be solved in two minutes, assign someone to solve it either with a new proposal, or some type of next-action agreement.
 If there are low priority issues and limited time, leave them in for next week.
 Use the Agreements section as a way to get next-steps on resolving issues.

 - Review + Set Next Week Goals (roadmap): Review your three month and one year goals.
 Set goals for next week that will get you as far as possible to these goals.
-“What we need to achieve by next week to make meaningful progress toward our quarterly/yearly goals” Every 1-week roadmap goal must have: one primary assignee and face on the task (no multiple owners, ever), a due date (typically next Friday, or sometimes two Fridays from then if a longer goal), and clearly defined acceptance criteria.
+“What we need to achieve by next week to make meaningful progress toward our quarterly/yearly goals” Every 1-week roadmap goal must have: one primary assignee and face on the task (no multiple owners, ever), a due date, and clearly defined acceptance criteria.
 This is critical.
 Unclear acceptance criteria will lead to ambiguity over whether goals were hit.
 This unravels everything.
 Take the time to define what will be delivered on the due date in detail.